 World Athletics reported that Kara Goucher is a two-time NCAA champion, one-time World Championships silver medalist, and competed for Team USA during the 2008 and 2012 Olympic Games.
 Additionally, she was a Nike Oregon Project member for seven years, where she trained under decorated runner Alberto Salazar.
 Goucher talked about her experience with the team and how she took on Salazar and Nike in her memoir “The Longest Race: Inside the Secret World of Abuse, Doping, and Deception on Nike’s Elite Running Team.”
 Goucher mentioned one of the many specific moments in her career was her treatment by Nike, while she was pregnant with her son.

-Goucher also shared her experience of being sexually assaulted by Coach Salazar and how she attended therapy to cope with her experience.
+Goucher also shared her allegations of being sexually assaulted by Coach Salazar and said she attended therapy to cope with her experience.
+Her allegations led to U.S. Safe Sport banning Salazar from coaching for life.
 Through her therapy journey, she learned to not be ashamed of what happened and does not feel the need to hide from it anymore.
 Now, she feels the more she talks about it, the more people she can reach and let them know that they are not alone.

 Through her openness about the horrible experiences she has endured, she has become an advocate for female empowerment within the world of professional sports.
 She views female empowerment as women doing what they want without being compared to their male counterparts.